Juliasule/LITA-_Capstone-_Poject/README.md

 Some notable ones are:
 - **Customer segmentation**: This is done based on Region using RFM ( Recency, Frequency, and Monetary).
 The number of customers per Region is **East (8488)**, **South (8446)**, **North (8446)**, and **West (8420)** from the highest to the lowest.
 - The Top 3 regions by subscription Cancellation are **North (5067) Inactive and (3366) Active** subscriptions, **South (5064) Inactive and (3382) Active** subscriptions, and **West (5044) Inactive and (3376) Active** subscriptions, while **East with (8488) Active** subscriptions had no cancellations at all.
-- All Regions contributed  equal Total Revenue despite cancellations in some regions, this means that the service delivery of the subscription company is to be commended, Total Revenue contributed by each Region is **17M** per region.
+All Regions contributed equal Total Revenue despite cancellations in some regions.
+This means that the subscription company's service delivery is to be commended.
+The Total Revenue contributed by each Region is **17M** per region.
 - The most popular **subscription Type** is **Basic** with Total Revenue of **34M** followed by **Premium and Standard with a Total Revenue of **16.9M** each.
 - **Subscription Pattern and Trend**: The **Average subscription Duration by customer is **365 days** which is equivalent to 1 year. this shows that most of the customers prefer a yearly subscription
 - Total number of **Active and Inactive subscriptions is **18612 and 15175** respectively.
 - **20** Customers had their subscription exceeding 1 year'
-- **3385** customers canceled in 6 months of subscription, this might be due to poor service delivery, after-sales customer service, or Economic reasons.
+**3385** customers canceled their subscriptions within 6 months.
+This might be due to poor service delivery, after-sales customer service, or economic reasons.

 ## Data visualization
 ### Power BI Dashboard